-Paul acknowledges an important aspect of Christian spirituality and twelve step recovery.
+Paul acknowledges an important aspect of Christian spirituality and 12-step recovery.
 Namely, the good work we might do can only be accomplished when God moves first.
 Our cooperation with grace allows Him to work more effectively within us so that we may be transformed.
 We cannot be the same as we once were if we are to enter into deep spiritual waters.

-Finally, this week's gospel tells of Jesus entering the boat of a fisherman, Peter (at the time, called Simon).
-As Christ often does, he enters without asking first.
+Finally, this week's Gospel Reading tells of Jesus entering the boat of a fisherman, Peter (at the time named Simon).
+As Jesus often does, he enters without asking first.
 He then says, "Put out into deep water and lower your nets for a catch."
 Peter's response implies doubt that they will find any fish, but follows the will of the Lord anyway.
 They bring in so many fish that they need help from another boat.
 Peter's foundation is shaken:

-When Simon Peter saw this, he fell at the knees of Jesus and said,

-"Depart from me, Lord, for I am a sinful man."
+When Simon Peter saw this, he fell at the knees of Jesus and said, "Depart from me, Lord, for I am a sinful man."
 When we experience the grace of God in our own recovery journey, it may be overwhelming.
 God brings comfort to the afflicted and calls us to share the message with others, just as He did for Isaiah, Paul, and Peter.
-In recovery from addiction and unhealthy attachments, we have a unique call to help those who still suffer in a similar way that we once did.
-Our gospel reading concludes:
+As we dig further into self-discovery, we have a unique call to help others who still suffer in a similar way that we once did.
+This Sunday's Gospel Reading concludes: